Affordable homeownership schemes: what you need to know - Your Mortgage

 The First Homes scheme is exclusively targeted at first-time homebuyers aged 18 or over in England who have less than £80,000 in combined income.

-It allows them to purchase a new-build home with a minimum discount of 30 per cent up to a maximum of 50 per cent.
+It allows them to purchase a new-build home with a minimum discount of 30% up to a maximum of 50%.

 Potential properties include new homes built by developers or homes purchased through an estate agent, provided someone else bought them through the scheme earlier.